StrongResearch/cycling_utils/README.md

 ### dataset sharding

 It is common for training code to move the dataset to the GPU before starting training.
-In some cases, however, the available VRAM on a single GPU will be insufficient to store the entire dataset.
+In some cases the available VRAM on a single GPU will be insufficient to store the entire dataset.
 In that case it may be possible to shard the dataset across all GPUs in the cluster so that each GPU hosts a potentially disjoint subset of the whole dataset.
 We provide a Dataset for this purpose, which is based on the DatasetFolder (or ImageFolder) dataset from Torchvision.
 To complement this we also provide a simplified sampler which performs a similar function to the InterruptableDistributedSampler above, but does not same selectively to distribute the data across the cluster as this is taken care of by the dataset.

 ```bash
 from cycling_utils import DistributedShardedDataset, InterruptibleSampler